WindMillCode/Windmillcode-Angular-CDK/projects/wml-three/README.md

 This content is for the 19.0.0 version.
 Switch to the[latest version](/Windmillcode-Angular-CDK-Docs/intro/wml-three/)for up-to-date documentation.

 The WML Three.js library provides a streamlined way to integrate Three.js into your  applications.
-THIS LIBRARY DOES NOT DEPEND ON ANGULAR SO YOU CAN USE IN ANY PROJECT, Astro,React,Svelte,Vue,Next.js … It offers a set of classes and utilities that simplify the creation and management of 3D scenes, renderers, cameras, controls, lights, objects, and animations.
-This library is designed to help developers quickly set up interactive 3D graphics without dealing with the boile2.rplate code typically associated with Three.js.
+THIS LIBRARY DOES NOT DEPEND ON ANGULAR SO YOU CAN USE IN ANY PROJECT, Astro, React, Svelte, Vue, Next.js, etc.  It offers a set of classes and utilities that simplify the creation and management of 3D scenes, renderers, cameras, controls, lights, objects, and animations.
+This library is designed to help developers quickly set up interactive 3D graphics without dealing with the boilerplate code typically associated with Three.js.